zewa666/aurelia-node/README.md

 # Aurelia-Node

 This is a NodeJS Express App bundled with the [Skeleton App](https://github.com/aurelia/skeleton-navigation) of the [Aurelia](http://www.aurelia.io/) platform.
-It sets up a standard navigation-style app using gulp to build your ES6 code with the 6to5 compiler.
+It sets up a standard navigation-style app using gulp to build your ES6 code with the babel compiler.
 Karma/Jasmine testing is also configured.

 For more info please visit the official site: http://www.aurelia.io/